Tax Planning Strategies for Retirees

 Consider accelerating retirement distributions if you have a lot of available deductions.
 You might withdraw more retirement funds than you need in a year when your deductions exceed your taxable income.
-You'll avoid potentially paying more taxes in a future year if you take more sizable withdrawals now, when have zero or a low tax rate, rather than later.
+You'll avoid potentially paying more taxes in a future year if you take more sizable withdrawals now, with a have zero or a low tax rate, rather than later.

 Defer Retirement Plan Distributions

 The flip side to this strategy is to defer your retirement plan distributions until you need them or they become required by tax law.
 Keeping taxable distributions to a minimum pushes more income to future tax years if you expect you'll fall into a lower tax bracket at that time.

 Taxpayers must begin withdrawing funds from their 401(k)s and traditional IRA plans when they reach age 70 1/2.
 Distributions must start by April 1 of the year following the year in which they reach that birthday.
 This is called the "required beginning date."
 The minimum amount that must be distributed is your account balance divided by the life expectancy figures published by the IRS in Publication 590.
 You can use web-based calculators to estimate your required minimum distributions.
 Plan to withdraw at least the minimum amount required from your IRA and 401(k) accounts.

 Roth IRAs and designated Roth 401(k) accounts are exempt from the required minimum distribution rules.